top of page

 Early Life and Education

 I have been drawing since I was old enough to hold a pencil.
 At a very young age I developed an interest in nature and colour - landscapes and wildlife, sunlight and water reflections, using different media and styles as I was searching for my own.
-I love to experiment with colours and textures that I saw in nature, the transient tones in clouds, the colours of sunsets, the movement of seagulls in flight, and in contrast the fascinating details of architectural drawings.
+I love to experiment with colours and textures that I saw in nature, the transient tones in clouds, the colours of sunsets, the movement of seagulls in flight, and in contrast the fascinating detail and chiaroscuro of architectural drawings.

 I read Art History at university, and wrote my thesis on Art Nouveau & Fin de Siecle jewellery - I then began my career in antique jewellery in London.
 I qualified as a Fellow of the Gemmological Association and Diamond Grading Associate, winning the Tully Medal for highest result worldwide for gemmology in 2007.
 I became a Jewellery Valuer and then on to be Manager of other jewellers.